 But this book isn’t really about Lucy’s cancer; it’s about what happened afterwards.
 With a third of Lucy’s jaw removed, one side of her face was concave, and shortly after her chemotherapy and radiation treatment end, she begins a series of reconstructive surgeries.
 These surgeries are the primary focus of Lucy’s doctors and parents: they are all determined to make Lucy look “normal” again.
 No one mentions anything to the effect that maybe there is no such thing as “normal,” or that maybe the way a person looks is not supremely important – they just keep on rolling her back into the operating room.
 Lucy – a teenager by this point – is seduced every time by the doctors’ claims that this will be the surgery that returns her earlier good looks, and then every time she wakes up, she is disappointed.
 She learns over time – after many surgeries – that tissue that has undergone radiation treatment does not easily accept grafts, yet her doctors continued to attempt graft after graft, sewing chunks of tissue from her hips and groin onto the side of her face, and every time the irradiated tissue just reabsorbed the graft.
 Some of Lucy’s doctors began proposing procedures that would involve rebuilding her face in stages; in these procedures, various parts of Lucy’s body would be sewn to other parts of her body and then left that way for a few months.
 For three months she would have to live with her hand sewn to her face; then for another three months her hand would be sewn to her hip.
 Doctors presented these options with great optimism, and – despite the chagrin of Grealy the author, who is reflecting back on all of this medical incompetence – Lucy the young woman can’t help getting caught up in her doctors’ optimism and always agrees to the surgeries.
 As an adult she even moves to the U.K. to take advantage of the National Health Service.

 On some levels, this is the bleakest book I’ve read in a long time, but I didn’t really perceive it as bleak when I was reading it.
 I felt deeply sorry for Lucy – and for her family too, who for all their ineptitude were clearly doing all they could for Lucy – and mortified by the insistence on her doctors’ part on making her look “normal” – but I was also caught up in Grealy’s wry, ironic narrative voice and her ability to capture perfectly telling details in every scene.
 Grealy reminds me a bit of Flannery O’Connor – another female writer afflicted with disease, another writer who died young – in her ability to see ironies around her that other people miss.
-Grealy is not afraid to point out the ignorance of her younger self, who loved being hospitalized at first and sometimes cherished her cancer because it made her feel “special,” and she understands that conflicting feelings don’t just cancel each other out as if they were variables in an algebra problem, that the human psyche; that, instead, conflicting feelings (terror and pride at undergoing surgery, for example) actually amplify one another.
+Grealy is not afraid to point out the ignorance of her younger self, who loved being hospitalized at first and sometimes cherished her cancer because it made her feel “special,” and she understands that conflicting feelings don’t just cancel each other out as if they were variables in an algebra problem, that, instead, conflicting feelings (terror and pride at undergoing surgery, for example) actually amplify one another.

 I recommend this book to just about any reader.
 High school and college students should read it and discuss what this book has to say about our culture’s focus on appearance and beauty.
 I imagine that a lot of readers have stayed away from it for the same reason I did – because they assume it will be ridden with clichés – but Grealy’s narrative is honest and unflinching enough to scare the clichés away, and these readers will find it worth their while.